 - The Weight-Control Information Network provides the general public, health professionals, the media, and Congress with up-to-date, science-based information on weight control, obesity, physical activity, and related nutritional issues.
 "Just Enough for You: About Food PortionsĒ is an example of a handout.

-- How Much Are You Eating? and How Much Do You Eat? are two handouts from the USDA that can be used to teach portion control practices.
+- How Much Are You Eating? is a handout from the USDA that can be used to teach portion control practices.

 Smart Food Shopping

 Parenting Skills Topics

 Learning Skills To Evaluate Advertisement

 - Center for Science in the Public Interest (CSPI) report, Marketing Junk Food to Kids and Pestering Parents, identifies a plethora of ways that companies target kids in their homes, in their schools, on the web, and wherever else kids go.